kmesh-net/kmesh/test/README.md

     total 12K
     -rw-r--r--.
 1 root root 9.0K Oct 25 19:29 2022-10-25-19:29:51.log
     [root@localhost oe_test_normal_function]#
-    # 2 Search for CHECK_RESULT in the log file, the verification item where actual_result is inconsistent with expect_result is the problematic point
+    # 2 Search for CHECK_RESULT in the log file.
+The verification item where actual_result is inconsistent with expect_result is the point of failure.
     + CHECK_RESULT 0 0 0 'insmod kmesh.ko failed'
     + actual_result=0
     + expect_result=0